Shelbourne F.C.: Return to the Premier Division, relegation, promotion, League of Ireland title win and qualification to Europe: 2020–2026

 Having investigated the purchase of Dundalk F.C. in early 2023, Turkish media company Acun Medya, owners of EFL Championship side Hull City, announced the purchase of Shelbourne in June 2023.

-In November 2023, the club announced the restructuring of its shareholdings, with the acquisition by long-term supporter and shareholder Mickey O’Rourke, founder of Setanta Sports, through TDL Media, the shareholding of Acun Medya.
+In November 2023, the club announced the restructuring of its shareholdings, with the acquisition by long-term supporter and shareholder Mickey O'Rourke, founder of Setanta Sports, through TDL Media, the shareholding of Acun Medya.
 In the same month, the men's side qualified for UEFA club competition after finishing fourth in the league and Bohemians losing the FAI Cup final.

 On 1 November 2024, Shelbourne won the 2024 League of Ireland Premier Division after a 1–0 win against Derry City at the Brandywell as Damien Duff's team rounded off a surprise title winning season with the winning goal coming five minutes from the season's end to win on the final day having started the season at 25/1 for the title.
 The final day decider attracted the largest ever TV audience for a League of Ireland game.

+In January 2025, Shelbourne entered an exclusive League of Ireland partnership with Jamestown Analytics covering player recruitment and opposition analysis.
+Technical director Luke Byrne said the club would specify the type of player and budget it required, after which Jamestown would identify candidates using its predictive data.
+Shelbourne would then assess those players through video or live scouting and evaluate factors such as character and suitability for the squad before making a final decision.